bradcar/bno08x_i2c_spi_MicroPython/README.md

         BNO_REPORT_STABILITY_CLASSIFIER
         BNO_REPORT_ACTIVITY_CLASSIFIER

-Additional reports, however using these requires more extensive math for effective use:
+The raw reports, which do not use sensor fusion calculations, are also implemented for acceleration, magnetic, and gyro sensors.
+It is not generally recommended to use these reports and they require signficant math (careful calibaration, Kalman filters, etc.).
+Please read all references below when attempting to use raw reports.
-The raw reports, without fusion, can be accesed for acceleration, magnetic, and gyro sensors.
-This is not generally recommended as it will require signficant math (careful calibaration, Kalman filters, etc.).
-In addition, there are other sensor reports that this driver has not fully implemented.
+In addition, there are other sensor reports possible with the bno08x sensors that this driver has not fully implemented.
 See code and references for details.

 ## Getting the sensor results: